Meet Our Team

 Paul Reps, MA, LAMFTLicensed Associate Marriage and Family Therapist

 Paul is a Licensed Associate Marriage and Family Therapist.
 He received his Master of Arts degree in Marriage and Family Therapy from Argosy University.
-He also has a Bachelor of Arts degree in Art from Columbia College of Chicago.
-He is completing his post-graduate work through Theraplace.
-He brings an enthusiasm that is informed by finding his professional calling after working in other (less satisfying) fields for the first decade of his adult life.
+He has been with Theraplace completing his post-graduate work since 2018.
+He is enthusiastic about seeing people develop into their best selves with the help of therapy.

 Paul works with individuals, married couples, non-traditional couples, and other relationship systems (polyamorous, non-romantic, asexual relationships, and more).
 His philosophy of therapy aligns with his belief that everyone is at their happiest and healthiest when they are able to find the courage to express how they feel and to be their truest self.